sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 ## Editing the Kuzmin System

-Hopefully now you feel comfortable enough building and running SpECTRE that you can find an executable, build it, get the default input file and run it.
-Now we are going to try our hand at actually editing some code in SpECTRE.
+Hopefully now you feel comfortable enough running SpECTRE that you can get the default input file for the pre-built executables, edit it, and run it.
+Now we are going to try our hand at actually editing some code in SpECTRE and then building SpECTRE.
 We're going to stick with the \link ScalarAdvection::Solutions::Kuzmin Kuzmin \endlink system and add a new feature to the solution profile!

-You can find the files for the Kuzmin system at `src/PointwiseFunctions/AnalyticSolutions/ScalarAdvection/Kuzmin.?pp`.
+You can find the files for the Kuzmin system at `/work/spectre/src/PointwiseFunctions/AnalyticSolutions/ScalarAdvection/ Kuzmin.?pp`.
 In the `hpp` file, you'll see a lot of Doxygen documentation and then the actual Kuzmin class.
 The only function that you will need to care about is

 ```cpp
 template <typename DataType>